What you need to apply

-If you – or a party on your behalf – sends us supporting information, certificates or other documents by post or by email before you apply, it may not be possible for us to match these to your application at a later date.
+If you – or a party on your behalf – sends us supporting information, certificates or other documents before you apply, it may not be possible for us to match these to your application at a later date.

 It is your responsibility to make sure that you provide all relevant information as part of the application process, even if you think it has been sent to us before you applied.
 If you do not, it is possible that your application will be unsuccessful due to missing information.

-Any information sent to us electronically or by post that we can’t match to an application will be securely destroyed at the end of the admissions cycle in which it was received.
+Any information sent to us that we can’t match to an application will be securely destroyed at the end of the admissions cycle in which it was received.

 We can’t guarantee that we will consider supporting information if we receive it after the UCAS deadline.